jurgenizer/scuba_clock/scuba_clock/README.md

-# Analog Clock
+# Scuba Clock

-This app is an example of an analog clock.
+This app is a scuba-themed analog clock.
 It has a light theme and a dark theme, and displays sample weather and location data.

 <img src='analog.gif' width='350'>